-- 5.7.1 As set out in Section 1.4, the SA has been undertaken iteratively alongside and informing the development of the Local Plan.
-In this context, several mitigation measures were identified in the Regulation 18 SA report99 concerning recommended changes to policy.
-These are set out in Appendix I, (which is in a separate document accompanying this report) including the Councils response to these recommendations. - 5.7.2 Several measures have been identified in this SA Report concerning recommended changes to the proposed Publication Draft Local Plan policies.
-These are set out in Table 5.6 below.
+As set out in Section 1.4, the SA has been undertaken iteratively alongside and informing the development of the Local Plan.
+In this context, several mitigation measures were identified in the Regulation 18 SA report106 concerning recommended changes to policy.
+These are set out in Appendix I, (which is in a separate document accompanying this report) including the Councils response to these recommendations.

+Several further measures were also identified in the Regulation 19 SA Report107 concerning recommended changes to the proposed Draft Local Plan policies.
+These are set out in Table 5.6 below and they remain as recommendations for the Council to consider prior to adoption of the Local Plan.